justusthane/justusthane.github.io/tech/solarwinds-custom-snmp-poller/index.md

 ![image-20250502153854099](image-20250502153854099.png)

 How the tree is structured will vary depending on the MIB browser that you're using, but ultimately you're looking for a node called "enterprises", under which you should find your device vendor.
-In the case of iReasoning's MIB Browser, it's MIB Tree -> iso.org.dod.internet -> private -> enterprises, and "cps" stands for "Cyber Power System", in my case.
-To provide a different example, in ManageEngine's MibBrowser, each loaded MIB file shows up as a separate top level node, and in this case it's "CPS-MIB" (again, for Cyber Power System) -> enterprises -> cps:
+In the case of iReasoning's MIB Browser, it's `MIB Tree -> iso.org.dod.internet -> private -> enterprises -> cps`, where "cps" stands for "Cyber Power System", in my case.
+To provide a different example, in ManageEngine's MibBrowser, each loaded MIB file shows up as a separate top level node, and in this case it's `"CPS-MIB" (again, for Cyber Power System) -> enterprises -> cps`:

 ![image-20250502154438255](image-20250502154438255.png)

 Under the vendor's node, the structure and content will vary significantly, but from this point on its just a matter of poking through the children nodes to find the value's you're looking for.
-Back to my Cyber Power UPS, we find the remaining runtime under cps -> products -> hardware -> ups -> upsBattery -> upsAdvanceBattery -> upsAdvanceBatteryRunTimeRemaining:
+Back to my Cyber Power UPS, we find the remaining runtime under `cps -> products -> hardware -> ups -> upsBattery -> upsAdvanceBattery -> upsAdvanceBatteryRunTimeRemaining`:

 ![image-20250502154907618](image-20250502154907618.png)

-And the current line input status under cps -> products -> hardware -> ups -> upsInput -> upsAdvanceInput -> upsAdvanceInputStatus:
+And the current line input status under `cps -> products -> hardware -> ups -> upsInput -> upsAdvanceInput -> upsAdvanceInputStatus`:

 ![image-20250502155356696](image-20250502155356696.png)